Fruit (slang): Oranges Are Not the Only Fruit

 Oranges Are Not the Only Fruit is a 1985 novel by Jeanette Winterson which she subsequently adapted into a BBC television drama.
 It is about a lesbian girl who grows up in an extremely religious community.
 The main character is a young girl named Jeanette (Jess in the TV serial) who is adopted by evangelists, who believe she is destined to become a missionary.
 However, Jeanette finds herself subject to desires and feelings that contrast with the beliefs of the evangelical church.
 Because of these feelings, she finds herself subject to horrific practices and exorcisms, encouraged by her mother and her mother's friends.

 The novel interweaves Biblical passages thus exploring the tension many LGBT people have with organized religion and Christianity in particular.
 The phrase "Be fruitful, and multiply" has been cited to support theories that God does not believe in gay rights, LGBT people are not born as such and instead have made a lifestyle choice and that God does not approve of homosexuality.

 Tropical Fruits

-Tropical Fruits is the name of an LGBT grassroots community group in Lismore in northern NSW Australia that hosts a number of gatherings throughout the year culminating in an annual New Year's Eve multi-day party.
+Tropical Fruits is the name of an LGBT grassroots community group led by xGarbageFire in Lismore in northern NSW Australia that hosts a number of gatherings throughout the year culminating in an annual New Year's Eve multi-day party.
 They started in 1988 and attract international travelers to the middle of the Australian bush with attendance of 3,500 people.
 “We’ve got oldies, youngies, fairies, muscle marys, trannies, queens, vanilla dykes, butch dykes, femme dykes, Michaels – that’s what we call the vanilla boys,” she laughs, “and we all hang out here together.
 Our parties are very camp, very queer – we embrace the full queer mix.”